Notgard/GAKAAL/README.md

-This project was done as part of a group project to test our develeppment skills without the use of frameworks
+(This project was done as part of a group project to test our develeppment skills without the use of PHP or Js frameworks).